silviaherranz/Model_Cards_Writing_Tool/about.md

 - **Contact:** rtmodelcard@googlegroups.com

 We see the model card as a tool to be adapted to the needs of our community, which might change according to the evolution and implementation challenges of AI in Radiation Therapy, both in research and clinical environments.
 If you would like to propose changes or edits in the model card, please contact our group for further discussion.
 Also, please indicate any (open source) repository where the model card and/or model are available.

+### MODEL CARD STRUCTURE

+The provided model card is divided into 6 fields:

+0) **Card metadata** – Relevant information about the model card itself
+1) **Model basic information** – Main information to use the model
+2) **Technical specifications** – Model pipeline, learning architecture, software, and hardware
+3) **Training data, methodology, and information** – All information about training and validation data
+4) **Evaluation data, methodology, and results / commissioning** – All information about the evaluation data and procedure.
+   Because it is common to evaluate your model on a different dataset, this section can be repeated as many times as needed.
+   We refer to **evaluation results** for models that are evaluated but not necessarily with a clinical implementation in mind, and **commissioning** for models that are specifically evaluated within a clinical environment with clinic-specific data.
+5) **Other considerations**

+**Status of a field:** `*` means **REQUIRED** element.
+If missing, the element is **OPTIONAL**.